alright-alright/BYOAI/README.md

 ## Overview

 BYOAI is a modular and customizable AI system inspired by Gentoo, allowing users to build and integrate various AI models efficiently.
-This project aims to democratize AI by making it accessible and easy to use.
+This project aims to democratize AI by making it accessible and easy to use for all.

 ## Current Status